Skip to content

 It’s important that patients, their families and caregivers think about sepsis as a possibility.
 Get Ahead of Sepsis reminds us all of the importance of early recognition, timely treatment, and preventing infections.

 • Sepsis is a medical emergency.
 Time matters.
-If you or your loved one suspects sepsis or has an infection that’s not getting better or is getting worse, “Could this infection be leading to sepsis?”
+If you or your loved one suspects sepsis or has an infection that’s not getting better or is getting worse, consider seeking immediate help.

-When detected early the treatment for sepsis is broad spectrum antibiotics to fight the infection, fluids to prevent dehydration and kidney dysfunction and oxygen if required.
-Down the line a more focused antibiotic can be given once the specific bacterium has been identified.
+When detected early, the treatment for sepsis typically involves broad spectrum antibiotics to fight the infection, fluids to prevent dehydration and kidney dysfunction, and oxygen if required.
+Down the line, a more focused antibiotic can be given once the specific bacterium has been identified.

 THE SYMPTOMS – IN ADULTS